Designated Safeguarding Lead

 • Take action to enable all children and young people at our Academy to have optimum life chances and enter

-All our staff receive annual Safeguarding training and are well informed of the procedures for passing on concerns within the school to Mr Moore, Designated Safeguarding Lead (DSL) or Mr Tibble, Safeguarding Officer.
+All our staff receive annual Safeguarding training and are well informed of the procedures for passing on concerns within the school to Mr Moore, Mr Tibble or Miss J Eastick.

 Sewell Park Academy is working in partnership with Norfolk Constabulary and Norfolk Children’s Services to identify and provide appropriate support to pupils who have experienced domestic violence in their household; this scheme is called Operation Encompass